 o Chemical sensors (electrochemical, spectroscopic)

-Part A of the course will take place in the classroom, with theoretical lectures, and with examples drawn also from experts in the field.
+The course will take place both from a theoretical point of view with lectures in the courtroom, and with examples drawn from experts in the field.